-Councilman Jerry Walker, Chair
+Jerry Walker, Chair

-Jerry Walker is a two-term Anne Arundel Councilmember, representing District 7.
+Jerry Walker was a two-term Anne Arundel Councilmember, representing District 7.
 He has a Master's Degree in Public Administration and Policy from American University and is a graduate of the University of Maryland, School of Public Policy's Academy for Excellence in Local Government.
 Mr. Walker is a Vice President at DCA Imaging Systems, a local office technology company headquartered in Lanham, Maryland.
 His civic and community memberships have included the Greater Crofton, West County, Severna Park, and South County Chambers of Commerce.
 He is a member of the Maryland Farm Bureau, and formerly the Davidsonville Area Civic Association (DACA).
 During his time on the County Council, Mr. Walker was also a member of the Board of Directors for the Maryland Association of Counties, and served as President from 2017-2018.

 Born and raised in the City of Annapolis, Janice Hayes-Williams descends from enslaved Africans from Anne Arundel County as early as 1760.
 After 20 years in government contracting in both the federal and private arenas, Janice began primary source document research of local African Americans including her 2nd great uncle Wiley H. Bates during the $27m, re-development of the Wiley H. Bates High School.
 During this time Janice was hired as Co-Producer and Maryland History Consultant for the award winning documentary “Pip and Zastrow,” and was the first recipient of the Anne Arundel County Arts Council “Historic Arts Award”.
 Today, Janice is the Steward of the Crownsville Hospital Patient Cemetery; appointed by Governor Larry Hogan to serve as Commissioner to the Maryland Heritage Area Authorities representing Speaker Michael Busch, and a member of the National Sailing Hall of Fame (NSHOF) Citizens Advisory Board.
 Janice served as Legislative Aide to Councilmember Chris Trumbauer for 7 years and is currently a senior staff member of Mayor, Gavin Buckley, City of Annapolis.